 Foot corn is a painful condition and a common foot problem that might also make a person unable to walk.
 A corn is a hard callus, a thick area of skin, present at a pressure point of your foot or the area that is subjected to a lot of friction, usually on the sole, under a toe joint, or sometimes even on top of the toe.

-It is round, hard, and firm, and it bores down into the skin as it goes on increasing and puts pressure over the underlying tissues, leading to extreme pain.
-It can be white, gray, or yellow in color, sometimes it becomes red and swollen as well.
-The main cause is known to be excess pressure and friction caused due to extremely tight fitting shoes or uncomfortable footwear.
+It is round, hard, firm and bores down into the skin as it goes on increasing and puts pressure over underlying tissues, leading to extreme pain.
+It can be white, gray or yellow in color, sometimes it becomes red and swollen as well.
+The main cause is the excess pressure and friction caused due to extremely tight fitting shoes or uncomfortable footwear.

 How to Treat Foot Corns?